aws-samples/aws-hpc-tutorials/content/09-hpc-kubernetes/04-provision-fsx.md

 To begin, you will deploy The FSx for Lustre Container Storage Interface (CSI) driver.
 It provides a CSI interface that allows Amazon EKS clusters to manage the lifecycle of FSx for Lustre file systems.
 Then, you will create a Kubernetes `StorageClass` for FSx for Lustre.
 A Kubernetes `StorageClass` is a Kubernetes storage mechanism that lets you provision persistent volumes (PV) in a Kubernetes cluster and allows pods to dynamically request the specific type of storage they need.
 To finish, you will create a persistent volume claim (PVC) using the `StorageClass` created previously, which will dynamically provision an FSx for Lustre persistent volume (PV).
-A PVC is a claim of storage capacity from a persistant volume and is a resource that can be mounted into pods and used as shared storage.
+A PVC is a claim of storage capacity from a persistent volume and is a resource that can be mounted into pods.

 #### 1. Deploy FSx CSI Driver